kamalrajp/tech-interview-handbook/non-technical/format.md

 - Tips:
   - I opted to use React and had to set up projects on the spot using `create-react-app`.
   - You may be asked to meet with Engineering Managers after the technical sessions and it's not necessarily a good/bad thing.

+## WhatsApp

+- Recruiter phone screen.
+- Technical phone interview:
+  - 2 x Algorithm over CoderPad.
+- On-site (Web Client Developer):
+  - 4 x Algorithm on whiteboard.
+- Tips:
+  - No front end questions were asked.
+  - 1 of the interviewers is an Engineering Manager.